boegel/easybuild-wiki/Home.md

 * [[1st EasyBuild hackathon]]: Aug 16-17 2012, Ghent (Belgium)

-### Supercomputing'2012 / PyHPC
+### Conferences

-EasyBuild was actively promoted at Supercomputing'2012 in Salt Lake City during Birds-of-a-Feather sessions, the PyHPC workshop and the exhibit.
-Notes are available [[here|Notes on EasyBuild promotion at Supercomputing'2012]].
+ * [Supercomputing'2012 / PyHPC|Notes on EasyBuild promotion at Supercomputing'2012]: EasyBuild was actively promoted at Supercomputing'2012 in Salt Lake City during Birds-of-a-Feather sessions, the PyHPC workshop and the exhibit

+### Conference calls

+ * [20121126 HashDist|Notes on HashDist conf call (20121126)]: Google hangout conf call with Dag Sverre Seljebotn on HashDist and EasyBuild